 NALP's Bylaws call for a thirteen member Board of Directors each of whom must be employed by an institutional member of the Association.
 The Board consists of the President, President-Elect, Vice-President for Member Services and Education, Vice-President for Finance and nine Directors.
 The officer positions (4) must be equally balanced between school (2) and employer (2) members.
 Of the nine director positions, five must be law school member representatives and four employer member representatives.
 Commencing with the 2012-2013 election cycle, there are no regional restrictions.
 The Vice-President for Member Services and Education, Vice-President for Finance, and Director terms last for two years.
 The person slated as President-Elect serves over a three year arc: one year as President-Elect, one year as President, and one year as Immediate Past President.

-In 2019, the Nominating Committee will slate a Vice-President for Finance, a President-Elect, and 5 Directors (3 from law school member institutions and 2 from employer member institutions).
+In 2020, the Nominating Committee will slate a Vice-President Member Services and Education, a President-Elect, and 4 Directors (2 from law school member institutions and 2 from employer member institutions).

 Yes, NALP's strategic plan and business plan are on the NALP website (www.nalp.org) under About NALP.
 The 2015-2020 Long Range Strategic Plan has its own page at http://www.nalp.org/strategicplan.
+A new draft strategic plan will be presente to the membership in early 2020.
 The current year's business plan appears within the description of the Sections, Work Groups, Advisory Groups and Committees at http://www.nalp.org/sections.
-Next year's business plan will be developed by the 2019-2020 President and reviewed and approved by the Board at the April 2019 Board meeting.
+Next year's business plan will be developed by the 2020-2021 President and reviewed and approved by the Board at the April 2020 Board meeting.

 Regional Representative, Conference Planning Coordinator, and Nominating Committee candidates will learn who else is on the ballot when the election information is distributed to the membership in February.